Hypoglycemia is not a disease but a condition, which is brought about by underlying comorbidity called Diabetes

 These manifestations may vary in every individual, so they should take note of it to determine their symptoms.
 Prolonged and severe low blood glucose levels could be life-threatening as it could result in coma and in some, paralysis.

-Clients who are at risk for hypoglycemia should be educated with the following aspects
+Clients who are at risk for hypoglycemia should be educated on the following aspects

 -signs and symptoms of hypoglycemia, insulin peak, and action